T-1000: Shapeshifting

-The T-1000 can change its surface color and texture to convincingly simulate flesh, clothing, and other nonmetallic materials.
-However, its morphing abilities are limited by complexity, mass, and volume: it cannot transform into complex machines with mechanical moving parts or chemical fuels (such as guns or bombs), limiting it to stabbing weapons, and its volume prevents it from taking the form of a smaller object like a pack of cigarettes, although it is capable of impersonating larger people.
+The T-1000 can change its surface color and texture to convincingly simulate flesh, clothing, and other nonmetallic materials, but its morphing abilities are limited.
+It cannot transform into complex machines with moving parts or chemical fuels (such as guns or bombs), limiting it to stabbing weapons, and its volume prevents it from taking the form of a smaller object like a pack of cigarettes.
+It is capable of impersonating people larger than itself.
+Any pieces of its body that are broken off will liquefy and merge with the bulk of the T-1000 when it gets close enough.

-The T-1000's abilities are further explained in the prologue of the film's novelization; it states that the machine is a "nanomorph" created through nanotechnology, able to scan the molecular structure of whatever it is touching and visually mimic it.
+The T-1000's abilities are further explained in the prologue of the film's novelization, which states that the machine is a "nanomorph" created through nanotechnology, able to scan the molecular structure of whatever it is touching and visually mimic it.
 At one point in the film, the T-1000 mimics an obese security guard, which "strained its ability" according to the novelization.

 The T-1000's liquid metal allows the machine to recover quickly from damage, but is prone to malfunction after being frozen, as shown in the film's Special Edition DVD release.
 It is also susceptible to chemical damage, as shown in Terminator Genisys.
 In the latter film, it is also shown that the T-1000 can repair other Terminators by infusing them with liquid metal.
 It can also use its own body to form independent weapons and gadgets, such as a spear or a tracking device.

 Other Terminators, including the T-X and the Rev-9, have an endoskeleton but, like the T-1000, also possess liquid metal and the shapeshifting ability.
 The latter features are also shared with the T-1001, which appears in the television series Terminator: The Sarah Connor Chronicles (2008–09).